Shun Sato (figure skater): 2022–2023 season: Grand Prix Final and Four Continents bronze

-2023–2024 season
+2023–2024 season: Four Continents silver

 Sato won the silver medal at the 2023 CS Finlandia Trophy, his first competition of the season.
 He began the Grand Prix at the 2023 Skate America.
 Despite stepping out of his quad flip attempt in the short program, he broke the 90-point barrier in the segment for the first time (91.61) and finished third in the segment.
 In the free skate he landed only one of three quads cleanly, coming fourth in the segment, but he remained in third place overall and won the bronze medal.
 “I was glad to be able to finish on the podium here, but I was looking really tired in the second half of my program,” Sato admitted after the free skate.
 “I hope to be in great shape for my second assignment in Finland.”
 Sato was second in the short program at the 2023 Grand Prix of Espoo, but won the free skate with a new personal best score of 182.93; however, he remained second overall, 1.22 points behind Kao Miura.
 Sato said he was "happy to give a good performance for my fans and I hope to keep the momentum."

 At the 2023–24 Japan Championships, Sato finished fifth, saying he was both "happy and frustrated" with his results at the event.
 Despite this placement, he was assigned to compete at the 2024 Four Continents Championships in Shanghai, where he came second in the short program with a new personal best score.
 He performed a quad Lutz as his second jump in the program, a decision he had been uncertain about earlier, and said he was glad to have kept.
 Sato was third in the free skate, but remained in second place overall, claiming the silver medal.